mikechase3/godot-jungle-jump/README.md

 ### User Interface
 The UI is minimalist, designed to keep the player’s focus on the action while providing essential information.
-- **HUD**:
   - **Score**: Displays the number of cherries or gems collected.
   - **Lives**: Shown as heart icons to indicate how many lives remain.

-- **Additional Features**:
-  - Subtle UI transitions (e.g., fading in/out or bouncing icons) for added polish.
-  - Clean and pixelated font style that matches the retro theme.
+  - Clean and pixelated font style to match the retro theme.

-The simplicity of the interface ensures that players can quickly glance at their stats without breaking the pace of the game.
+The simple UI lets players quickly glance at facts without being distracting.

 ## World / Level Design